nguyenthanhjt/google-data-analytics-professional-certificate-course/3_Prepare-Data-for-Exploration/readme_course-3.md

 ## What you'll learn

-- Define and explain key concepts involved in data analytics including data, data analysis, and data ecosystems.
-- Conduct an analytical thinking self assessment giving specific examples of the application of analytical thinking.
+- Explain what factors to consider when making decisions about data collection.
-- Discuss the role of spreadsheets, query languages, and data visualization tools in data analytics.
+- Discuss the difference between biased and unbiased data.
-- Describe the role of a data analyst with specific reference to jobs.
+- Describe databases with references to their functions and components.

 ## Skills you'll gain

+- Data Collection
 - Spreadsheet
-- Data Analysis
+- Metadata
 - SQL
-- Data Visualization
-- Data Cleansing
+- Data Ethics

 ## Overview

-***There are 4 modules in this course***
+***There are 5 modules in this course***

-This is the first course in the Google Data Analytics Certificate.
-Organizations of all kinds need data analysts to help them improve their processes, identify opportunities and trends, launch new products, and make thoughtful decisions.
-In this course, you’ll be introduced to the world of data analytics through hands-on curriculum developed by Google.
-The material shared covers plenty of key data analytics topics, and it’s designed to give you an overview of what’s to come in the Google Data Analytics Certificate.
-Current Google data analysts will instruct and provide you with hands-on ways to accomplish common data analyst tasks using the best tools and resources.
+This is the third course in the Google Data Analytics Certificate.
+As you continue to build on your understanding of the topics from the first two courses, you’ll be introduced to new topics that will help you gain practical data analytics skills.
+You’ll learn how to use tools like spreadsheets and SQL to extract and make use of the right data for your objectives, and how to organize and protect your data.
+Current Google data analysts will continue to instruct and provide you with hands-on ways to accomplish common data analyst tasks with the best tools and resources.

 Learners who complete this certificate program will be equipped to apply for introductory-level jobs as data analysts.
 No previous experience is necessary.

 By the end of this course, learners will:

+- Find out how analysts decide what data to collect for analysis.
+- Learn about structured and unstructured data, data types, and data formats.
+- Discover how to identify different types of bias in data to help ensure data credibility.
+- Explore how analysts use spreadsheets and SQL within databases and data sets.
+- Examine open data and the relationship between, and importance of, data ethics and data privacy.
-- Gain an understanding of the practices and processes employed by a junior or associate data analyst in their day-to-day job.
+- Gain an understanding of how to access databases and extract, filter, and sort the data they contain.
-- Learn about key analytical skills (data cleaning, data analysis, data visualization) and tools (spreadsheets, SQL, R programming, Tableau) that you can add to your professional toolbox.
-- Discover a wide variety of terms and concepts relevant to the role of a junior data analyst, such as the data life cycle and the data analysis process.
-- Evaluate the role of analytics in the data ecosystem.
-- Conduct an analytical thinking self-assessment.
-- Explore job opportunities available to you upon program completion, and learn about best practices you can leverage during your job search.
+- Learn best practices for organizing data and keeping it secure.

 ### Course structure

-1. Module 1: Introducing data analytics and analytical thinking
+1. Module 1: Data types and structures
-2. Module 2: The wonderful world of data
+2. Module 2: Data Responsibility
-3. Module 3: Set up your data analytics toolbox
+3. Module 3: Database essentials
-4. Module 4: Become a fair and impactful data professional
+4. Module 4: Organize and protect data
+5. Module 5: Engage in the data community